yellepeddibk/covid-work-impact-analysis/reports/analysis.md

     ## sample estimates:
     ## mean of x mean of y
     ## 0.5010267 0.5024839

+The analysis of productivity change based on salary changes shows minimal differences between employees who experienced salary cuts and those with stable salaries.
+The average productivity change for employees with stable salaries (0.502) is nearly identical to those with salary cuts (0.501).
+Both groups have a median productivity change of 1, suggesting that the central tendency of productivity is similar across the two groups.
+A Welch Two-Sample t-test was conducted to compare the means, resulting in a t-value of -0.1154 and a p-value of 0.9081.
+This high p-value indicates no statistically significant difference in productivity changes between the two groups.
+The 95% confidence interval (-0.0262, 0.0233) further confirms the lack of meaningful difference.
+Overall, salary changes appear to have negligible impact on productivity change.

 #### Question 6: What was the impact of Childcare Responsibilities, Commuting Changes, and Health Issues on Technology Adaptation Levels